-- See PRISM Additional Guidelines for more information and advice.
+- See Additional Guidelines for more information and advice.

-A complete application packet must include all of the following required documents.
+A complete application packet must include all of the following required documents (items 1-10).

-(Items that are easy to consider and can be completed months in advance.)
+(Items 1-4 are items that are easy to consider and can be completed months in advance.)

-3. Personal Statement (expresses why the student wishes to pursue the program and how the program may benefit the student.
+3. Personal Statement.
+Expresses why the student wishes to pursue the program and how the program may benefit the student.

 Recommendation from the research mentor (or co-mentor) for the proposed research project is permitted and welcome but will not count toward the required two recommendations.

-(Items that involve research considerations and may need a little more time to develop or obtain)
+(Items 5-8 are items that involve research considerations and may need a little more time to develop or obtain.)

-This form must be completed by each mentor or co-mentor.
+This form must be completed by each faculty mentor or co-mentor.